 - The flood was about so much more than simply “mankind doing bad things.”

 This undoubtedly is one of the most extravagant and controversial stories found in the Bible.
 It’s also one of the most recognizable.
-As a child, I learned that the world had grown evil and that God decided to send a flood to start everything over again… sort of like a reset button.
+As a child, I learned in Sunday school that the world had grown evil and that God decided to send a flood to start everything over again… sort of like a reset button.
 But Genesis 6 describes a scenario much worse.

 Now it came about, when men began to multiply on the face of the land, and daughters were born to them, that the sons of God saw that the daughters of men were beautiful; and they took wives for themselves, whomever they chose. …The Nephilim were on the earth in those days, and also afterward, when the sons of God came in to the daughters of men, and they bore children to them.
 Those were the mighty men who were of old, men of renown. – Genesis 6:1-2, 4

 Who were the “sons of God” in this passage?
 Who were the “Nephilim”?
 Scholars have long debated their identities.
-Some say that the “sons of God” were godly men who married ungodly wives.
-While others claim that the “sons of God” were spiritual beings… angels perhaps, which would make sense considering that there is a distinction made between them and the “daughters of men.”
+Some say that the “sons of God” were simply godly men who married ungodly wives.
+While others claim that the “sons of God” were actually spiritual beings… angels perhaps, which would make sense considering that there is a distinction made between them and the “daughters of men.”
 (It would also explain why the children they bore were “mighty men.”)
 And while I don’t pretend to have all the answers, I do know one thing to be true.
 The world was in much darker place than we could ever imagine.
-It went far beyond man doing bad things and angering God.
+It went far beyond men doing bad things and angering God.
 There was something evil and wicked going on, and it was going to take something drastic to fix it.

 - God didn’t destroy the world in anger, rather He did so in sadness.